 I was sold at “You burn more calories running on hills”.

 As I readied myself for an early rise, I quickly googled for the Aravalis Biodiverstiy Park.
 I gathered that there are two Aravalis Bio Diversity parks, the older one is pocketed between Vasant Vihar, Vasant Kunj & Jawaharlal Nehru University in Delhi and the other one is on MG Road, Gurgaon.

 Thodi History, Geography ho jaye!!

 The large number of mining activities, operation of stone crushers and deforestation was causing serious environmental degradation in the Aravalis.
-Fearing a catastrophic ecological fallout, the Ministy of Environment and Forests, issued a notification in 1992, declaring few Aravali Hills of Gurgaon district as “gair mumkin pahar (uncultivable forested hills) ”.
+Fearing a catastrophic ecological fallout, the Ministry of Environment and Forests, issued a notification in 1992, declaring few Aravali Hills of Gurgaon district as “gair mumkin pahar (uncultivable forested hills) ”.
 In January 2011, the Municipal Corporation of Gurgaon (MCG) inaugurated the multi-crore Biodiversity Park project in association with NGO ‘iamgurgaon’ in one of these “gair mumkin pahar”, promising residents a site of pristine green in 576 acre of land in the Aravali range, today known as the Aravalis Biodiversity Park.

 Colosseum Of Bio-diversity

 Next day all set for my Hill repeats, I reached the Park with my Running Group.
 The gate was unguarded and open.
 Now, I am a simple girl, who finds happiness in simple things in life like fresh air and free parking.
 I found both here.